enthal/el/README.md

-# el
+# `elel`

-Elegant DOM Elements
+_Elegant DOM Elements_

+A simple mechanism for defining and manipulating DOM programmatically

+## TODO: examples!